 The Most Pervasive Problem Kin Network Services

 VoIP calls, ERP apps, file downloads, and other network problems can all be affected.
-If you can’t access anything outside of your computer because you have a poor connection, it is likely that you are dealing with a network issue.
+If you can’t access anything outside of your computer because you have a poor connection, you are likely dealing with a network issue.

 Faulty hardware can cause network problems, including routers, switches and firewalls.
 Unexpected usage patterns like increased network bandwidth, app configuration changes, security breaches, or network bandwidth spikes can also lead to network problems.